 Meet The Chef…

-She made certain I knew my way round the kitchen.
-I believe she never wanted me to depend on anyone for a meal as others depended on her.
+She made certain I knew my way round the kitchen and would never depend on anyone for a meal.
+Sage advice I now impart to my own child.

 In 2010 Food Network selected him as a contestant for their hit Primetime series Chopped where he competed and won three consecutive episodes to become the first ever Grand Champion.
 Following appearances on NBC’s Today Show and CBS This Morning, in April of 2012 he was victorious on Iron Chef America’s epic Battle Kale and co-starred in BBC America’s exciting travel series No Kitchen Required.
-Madison returns to the tube in late 2013 with a new series currently in development and he has written his first book which chronicles his personal journey as well as philosophy and inspiration for cooking from the soul, no matter the ingredients.
-Additionally, he has recently been named Food Bank For New York City culinary counsil member, Doe Fund Ambassador and has signed on with both First Lady Michelle Obama’s Chefs Move To Schools campaign and Share Our Strength’s Cooking Matters which provides nutritional guidance and education from professional chefs to public schools nationwide.
-Madison resides in Brooklyn with his wife, daughter and their dog Kato.
+Madison returned to the tube in late 2013 as a recurring judge in Food Network’s delectable series of chance, Kitchen Casino and currently features on multiple series such as Beat Bobby Flay, Guilty Pleasures and Iron Chef Eats.

 Most notably, Madison’s charitable endeavours include advocating globally on behalf of the Alzheimer’s Association in its quest to cure the dementia related disease, serving as culinary council member for Food Bank For New York City, a leader in the movement to end hunger and poverty, and signing on with former First Lady Michelle Obama’s Chefs Move To Schools initiative, which creates partnerships for professional chefs and public schools nationwide with the goal of solving childhood obesity within their communities by collaboratively educating children about food and healthy eating.